RMK

 Overview

-This guide aims to introduce you how to build your own keyboard firmware using RMK and run it on your microcontroller.
-There are 3 steps of the guide:
+This guide will help you build your own keyboard firmware using RMK and run it on your microcontroller.
+RMK puts lots of efforts to make keyboard firmware creation easy and accessible.

 If you get any questions or problems following this guide, please fire an issue at https://github.com/HaoboGu/rmk/issues.